The Do's and Don'ts of Appearing Before the Texas Medical Board (TMB)

 By knowing what to expect before a board notice ever arrives in the mail, you are taking the first step to reaching a pleasant resolution to the complaint process.

 Attorney Tony R. Bertolino is the Managing Partner of Bertolino LLP.
-The law firm has been able to help licensed professionals across the State of Texas through our offices in Austin, Houston, and San Antonio.
+The law firm has been able to help licensed professionals across the State of Texas through our office in Austin.
 If you or anyone you know is facing a Texas Medical Board complaint and needs an experienced lawyer, contact Bertolino LLP today!